fdagner/kawa__moodle-database-preset-/README.md

 ## Description

 Users can create a KAWA.
-A KAWA is an association method developed by Vera Birkenbihl.
+KAWA is a method developed by Vera F. Birkenbihl.

 ## Getting started